abhijithvijayan/OpenAir/clients/mqtt/publisher/README.md

 ### 3. Arduino Client for MQTT

-Downloade latest release from https://github.com/knolleary/pubsubclient/releases/latest
+1. Download latest release from https://github.com/knolleary/pubsubclient/releases/latest
+2. Go to `Sketch -> Include Library -> Add .zip library` and chose the .zip file

 ### 4. ESP8266 Addon for IDE

 1. In your Arduino IDE, go to File> Preferences
 2. Enter `https://arduino.esp8266.com/stable/package_esp8266com_index.json` into the `Additional Boards Manager URLs` field.
 Then, click the `OK` button
 3. Open the Boards Manager.
 Go to `Tools > Board > Boards Manager`
-4. Search for `ESP8266` and press install button for the `SP8266 by ESP8266 Community`
+4. Search for `ESP8266` and press install button for the `ESP8266 by ESP8266 Community`
+5. Search for `CD74HC4067` and press install
+6. Search for `thinger.io` and press install
-5. That’s it.
-It should be installed after a few seconds.
+7. It should be installed after a few seconds.
+8. Choose board as `NodeMCU 1.0` and set erase to `ALL FLASH CONTENTS`.
+That’s it.

 ### 5. Allow Port on Firewall